samclothier/braintracer/README.md

 Usage:
 • Open Anaconda Prompt
-• Type `bt.bat`
+• Type `bt.bat` while in `WorkingDirectory`
 • Follow the instructions in the terminal
 • Play with your results and save figures within Jupyter Notebook!

 ---
 If you don't have access to any raw data, you can use the sample data provided.
-Set up everything as above bar the DatasetName directories and contained files.
+Set up everything as above bar the `DatasetName` directories and contained files.
-Attempt to run `bt.bat` in the terminal once, so that the atlas and other files can be organised correctly.
+Attempt to run `bt.bat` from `WorkingDirectory` in the terminal once, so that the atlas and other files can be organised correctly.
 Move the sample data files into the `braintracer\cellfinder\` directory.
 You should then be able to explore this data with the bt_visualiser.ipynb notebook with `jupyter notebook`